-There’s no better way to explore a country than camping your way through it.
-The scenery, the people and the wildlife you see along the way all add up to an unforgettable experience.
+There’s no better way to fully experience a country than by camping your way through it.
+You’ll see more scenery, meet more people, and witness more wildlife than you ever would staying in hotels or motels.
+Everything you see and experience along the way will all add up to an unforgettable experience.
 What’s even better is the freedom to camp whenever and wherever you like.
 Welcome to wild camping.

 What is wild camping?

 Wild camping (also known as freedom camping) is camping anywhere that isn’t a designated camping ground or holiday park.
-Whether you want to stargaze or wake up to a beautiful sunrise, you are wild camping when you park on a beach or even the side of the road.
+Whether you set up camp on a beach, in a forest, or even the side of the road, you are wild camping.

 What is the wild camping law in New Zealand?

 For all those wanting to experience New Zealand by wild camping – good news!
 In New Zealand under section 10 of the Freedom Camping Act 2011 you are allowed to camp in any local authority area unless camping is actively restricted or prohibited in that area.
 This means you can often wild camp on Department of Conservation (DOC) and local council land.